norman-albusberger/MailGPT/readme.md

 - **Ease of Use**: Integrated into the Mail app as a Quick Action or as a standalone Automator application.

 ## Setup
+### Update

+Now you can easily install the workflow file ``EmailMate-reply.workflow`` as it is already packed to install by double click.
+After this you will find the EmailMate-reply function in the top bar menu "Mail->Services".

 ### Prerequisites
 - macOS with Mail application
 - OpenAI API key